God's Project: Commercial performance

-Pre-orders off the album were over 125,000 before it release date.
-In the United States, God's Project debuted at number three on the Billboard Tropical Albums on the week of May 14, 2005 selling over 7,600 copies.
+Pre-orders of the album were over 125,000 before its release date.
+In the United States, God's Project debuted at number three on the Billboard Tropical Albums chart on the week of May 14, 2005 selling over 7,600 copies.
 The next week it peaked at number one on the chart and remained there for seven consecutive weeks.
-Also, it peaked at number five on Billboard Top Latin Album and at 133 US Billboard 200.
+Also, it peaked at number five on the Billboard Top Latin Albums chart and at No. 133 the Billboard 200.
 It was the best selling tropical album of 2006 in the United States.
 As of 2009, it sold 316,000 copies.
-Eventaully, it was certified four times platinum (Latin field) by RIAA for shipping 400,000 copies in the United States.
-In Switzerland the album peaked at number two and was certified gold for shipping 20,000 copies.
-Also, It peaked on number 20 on Frances albums charts and 32 on Italian album charts.
-It peaked at number 18 on Ecuador album retail charts.
-God's Project sold more than half a million of copies worldwide.
+Eventually, it was certified four times platinum (Latin field) by the RIAA for shipping 400,000 copies in the United States.
+In Switzerland, the album peaked at number two and was certified gold for shipping 20,000 copies.
+Also, it peaked on number 20 on the French albums chart and 32 on the Italian albums chart.
+It peaked at number 18 on the Ecuador album retail charts.
+God's Project has sold more than half a million copies worldwide.